 Survivor Begins Opdivo and Yervoy Treatment for Mesothelioma

-I had told my oncologist that I wasn’t interested in hospice.
+I told my oncologist that I wasn’t interested in hospice.
 Not yet, anyway.
-I knew it might be an option down the line, but I would face that choice when the time came.
+I knew it might be an option down the line, but I wasn’t ready to give up the fight.

 It was more important that I enjoy my days as they came and continued doing things independently.

 Getting Started on a New Immunotherapy

 Late last year, the FDA approved Opdivo and Yervoy in combination for mesothelioma.
 In the same month, I attended my nephew Tyler’s wedding, one of my long-term goals in my eighth year as a pleural mesothelioma survivor.
 Not an easy feat to accomplish during a global pandemic.

 Once I heard about the new immunotherapy option, I was interested in giving it a try.

 In 2019 I started Keytruda, an immunotherapy drug also known as pembrolizumab.
 I had turned to Keytruda as an option after a challenging experience with chemotherapy.

 Unfortunately, the medication did little to manage my cancer, which led to my decision to discontinue treatment.
 I’ve always been open to new options, though.

 When I learned about Opdivo and Yervoy, which also go by the generic names nivolumab and ipilimumab, I started discussing them with my doctor.